 The first step on this thesis's report will be to show where to give room to special objects, how to effectively pack those together and which object types should be included in the first implementation.
 Next it is shown how to efficiently, i. e., not causing much latency, acquire special object information.
+Latency is the pause time resultant of garbage collection.
 It finishes on how to garbage collect with special objects in different memory regions.